For My Grandfather, Charles Marion Reed, 1896-1987

 His eyes were fierce as a child’s pretending to be angry.

-he told me how he drove those hogs like Jesus did the money changers
+he told how he drove those hogs out like Jesus did the money changers,

 past the pillars of the Court House into the muddy road!

-he talked to me about a gangster’s son he and Nana wanted to adopt
+he told me about a gangster’s son he and Nana wanted to adopt.

 It was the same year Bonnie and Clyde traveled through Coldspring